martimy/clab_srl_dcn/docs/configs.md

 ### EVPN Configuration

-The previous configuration enable us to establish iBGP EVPN sessions between the Leaf and Spine routers.
+The previous configuration enables us to establish iBGP EVPN sessions between the Leaf and Spine routers.
 In this stage we create iBGP configuration by including all routers in one AS (65500).
 The configuration for all routers will be the same but spine will be used also as route reflectors.

 Follow these steps in leaf and border switches: